Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 Another strategy that we can rely on when analyzing a multivariate dataset, instead of creating subgraphs for every category we want to look at, is the highlighting tool featured in Tulip.
 To access this tool, we will focus on our *Parallel Coordinates view*, and click on the |icon_par_axis_sliders| icon.

-Here, we will see how applying filters to one or several properties simultaneously may effect the views.
+Here, we will see how applying filters to one or several properties simultaneously may affect the views.

 One thing we might want to know is how the other properties may affect our previous analysis.
 In order to find out, we will play around with the *Axis sliders* in the *Parallel Coordinates view* and observe how the scatter plots react to the filters we apply.
 For more details on how to use the *Axis slider*, open its configuration panel by clicking on *Axis slider* at the top left of the view.